 These results highlight that OR-449 antagonism of SF-1 is a novel targeted therapeutic approach with potential utility in the treatment of ACC and malignant LCTs.
 Orphagen has initiated IND-enabling studies of OR-449 with an anticipated IND-filing date at the end of 2022.

 The poster (abstract #LB144) titled, “Antagonism of SF-1 as a potential targeted therapy for malignant Leydig cell tumors,” will be available on the AACR Annual Meeting 2022 website for registered attendees to view from Friday, April 8 through Wednesday, July 13.
-The poster will also be available via the company on request.
+The poster is available here.
 The poster will be presented in person on Tuesday, April 12 from 9 am to 12:30 pm CT at the New Orleans Convention Center, Exhibit Halls D-H, Poster Section 27, Poster Board Number 17.

 The authors acknowledge the support of the following NIH grants: R43 DK 102221, R43 CA 150540, R43 HD 068078, R43 CA 099875, R44 CA 265639.